DeepThePatel/Microsoft-CSharp-Fundamentals-Projects/README.md

 This repo is dedicated to the projects I have created while following the Microsoft Certified C# Fundamentals Certification course.
+The base code for these projects have been developed by Microsoft.
+Any additional changes to the base code were made solely by me.
+You can view the [freeCodeCamp](https://www.freecodecamp.org/learn/foundational-c-sharp-with-microsoft/#write-your-first-code-using-c-sharp) website to view the modules and courses on the Microsoft Website.
 <br>
 <br>
 <h2>Branching and Looping Project</h2>